-Prudent safety practices discourage allowing children in laboratories where hazardous substances are stored or are in use.
-It is therefore urged that children not be permitted in laboratories.
-However, if children are allowed, they must be under the direct supervision of their parent or other qualified adult, and should be allowed to visit only for a brief period of time.
+Prudent safety practices discourage allowing children and pets in laboratories where hazardous substances are stored or are in use.
+It is therefore urged that children and pets NOT be permitted in laboratories.
+More information on minors at MIT can be found here: https://minors.mit.edu/.